About me

 cover photo of dissertation

-Still, I needed a new chapter.
-I wanted to go deeper into long-living product software and learn from people who had already been through that journey.
+Two years in, I was ready for the next chapter: long-living product software, and people who'd already been through that journey.
 Around the same time, my girlfriend and I were ready to relocate.
 She got a job in Mannheim, and after several interviews I joined Volume Graphics in Heidelberg (later Hexagon).

 Farewell gift from Hexagon colleagues with best wishes and anecdotes